Azure/fta-azure-machine-learning/README.md

 ### Linting you code contributions

-Please make sure that your code and notebooks comply with flake8 and that the code blockes are formated with [black](https://github.com/psf/black).
+Please make sure that your code and notebooks comply with flake8 and that the code blocks are formatted with [black](https://github.com/psf/black).

 In your terminal install the prerequisites: